gllmlbrt/Alsavo-HassOS/README.md

 From here we enter into more standard Home Assistant functions.
 Starting with creating a MQTT HVAC entity. https://www.home-assistant.io/integrations/climate.mqtt/

-The yaml code is `mqttHVAC and sensors.txt`
+The yaml code is `mqttHVAC and sensors.yaml`

 Copy that part in your configuration.yaml
 It creates a climate.name entity and should look like that: